DataDog/documentation/content/en/real_user_monitoring/explorer/watchdog_insights.md

 ## Overview

-With Watchdog Insights, find your way faster to the root cause of problems with contextual insights you receive as you explore Real User Monitoring (RUM) events.
-Watchdog Insights complements your expertise and instincts, giving nudges toward where you could focus your troubleshooting attention.
+Datadog Real User Monitoring (RUM) offers Watchdog Insights to help you navigate to the root cause of problems with contextual insights in the RUM Explorer.
+Watchdog Insights complement your expertise and instincts by recommending outliers and potential performance bottlenecks impacting a subset of users.

 <div class="alert alert-warning">
 Watchdog Insights for RUM is in beta.
 Access to this feature is provisioned to customers using Real User Monitoring.
 If you have feedback, contact [Datadog support][5].